Courtney Gibson wearing a red blazer and glasses

 • Created several high-profile annual awards:

 • The Sydney UNESCO City of Film Award, presented at the Sydney Film Festival to a screen practitioner whose work stands for innovation, imagination and impact.
-Winners include Debbie Lee, Leah Purcell, Warwick Thornton, Lynette Wallworth, Caitlin Yeo and Blackfella Films.
+Winners include Debbie Lee, Leah Purcell, Warwick Thornton, Lynette Wallworth and Blackfella Films.

 • The Annette Kellerman Award, in partnership with Australians in Film & Vogue Australia, presented in LA to an Australian female ‘doing it her way in Hollywood.’
 Winners include Hannah Gadsby, Ruby Rose & Handmaid’s Tale Director Kate Dennis.